-Transitive groupoids are related to principal group-bisets, in the sense that there is a (non canonical) correspondence between these two notions, see subsection \ref{ssec:GPS}.
-This in fact is an abstract formulation of the Ehresmann's well known result dealing with the correspondence between transitive Lie groupoids and principal fiber bundles, as was expounded in \cite{Cartier:2008}.

-The analogue correspondence at the level of Hopf algebroids is not always possible and some technical assumptions are required.
+Transitive groupoids are related to principal group-bisets, in the sense that there is a (non canonical) correspondence between these two notions, see Subsection \ref{ssec:GPS}.
+This in fact is an abstract formulation of Ehresmann's well-known result dealing with the correspondence between transitive Lie groupoids and principal fibre bundles, as was expounded in \cite{Cartier:2008}.
+The analogous correspondence at the level of Hopf algebroids is not always possible and some technical assumptions are required.
 The formulation of this result is given as follows.